knmac/.dotfiles/README.md

 ## Cheat sheet
 From outside tmux
-- Attach to a session:
+- Attach to the previous session:
 ```
 tmux attach
 ```